How Millennials Are Redefining the Housing Market in 2026?

 6. Technology-Driven Homebuying

-In essence, Millennials are pushing the industry to become more customer-centric, transparent, and tech-savvy.
+In a nutshell, Millennials are pushing the industry towards more customer-centric, with increased emphasis on transparency and technology thinking.

 Conclusion